New Jersey Employers: Your Student Loan Benefit Guide for 2026

 Employee Impact in New Jersey

-- Federal exclusion is the big dollar.
-The 29.65% federal (income + FICA) exclusion is always larger than the 1.4–10.75% NJ GIT add-back.
+- Federal exclusion is the largest dollar.
+The federal income tax plus FICA exclusion is always the biggest piece of the savings stack.

 New Jersey Industry Context